catherinehee/sarcasm-detection/README.md

 To facilitate the training process, I utilized *HuggingFace’s Trainer API* to fine-tune a BertForSequenceClassification model.
 This tool helps compact several components of the training and evaluation process we learned in curriculum (e.g. it forgoes the need to explicitly call forward/backward pass, specify gradient descent details, lr scheduler, optimizer, etc.).

-Note: HuggingFace’s Trainer API sets default values for several components of the model’s training process, namely the AdamW optimizer, linear learning rate scheduler, clip gradient norm to default 1.0.
+Note: HuggingFace’s Trainer API sets default values for several components of the model’s training process, namely the AdamW optimizer, linear learning rate scheduler, clipping gradient norm to 1.0.

 After experimenting with several variations of the following hyperparameters, I achieved the best results with the following values: